Virtual Heritage Fair Process

 Yes, but they need to make a connection to Canada in some way.
 For example, a student might want to do a project about a country that their ancestors used to live in.
 A good choice of topic would be to compare Canada to another country, discuss the trading relationships between Canada and another country, the ongoing influence of another country on Canada, or reasons why people immigrated to Canada from that country.

-If a student submits a project that is not readily connected to Canada, the project will still be included and judged.
+If a student submits a project that is not readily connected to Canada, the project will still be judged.

 They can always check with their teacher.
 If their teacher is not sure either, the teacher, the student or the parent can check with Heritage Saskatchewan.